-- 1.1 This Charter has been approved by the Education, Policy and Innovation Committee (EPIC) and outlines the role, responsibilities, composition and meeting procedures of the Public Practice Advisory Committee (Committee). - 1.2 The Committee is an advisory committee to management.
-It provides a forum for consultation on issues and advice to management relating to: - (a) the public practice sector to support the organisation better manage and enhance the reputation of CPA Australia members working in the public practice sector; and - (b) the CPA Australia Best Practice Program (Program). - 1.3 The Committee is not a committee created under Article 51 of the Constitution of CPA Australia (Constitution) and has no power delegated by the Board. - 1.4 The Committee: - (a) has no power or authority to: - bind, instruct or direct the Board or the EPIC on any matter (including the setting of strategy, member issues or any issue considered by the Committee under this Charter); or - (ii) direct, approve or monitor operational or implementation actions carried out by management (although management must keep the Committee informed about the progress of recommendations that the Committee has made, and the progress of initiatives that have been agreed as part of the Committee's annual program); or - (iii) set or approve budgets nor, other than as may be specifically set out in this Charter, to incur any costs or commit the organisation to any payment, other than as approved by management. - (b) Other than the Board, the EPIC and management, is not obliged to take direction from, or to provide advice to, or answer any questions from, any Division, or other governance group.
-However, it may consider, and where applicable and appropriate, make recommendations through management in relation to issues raised by Divisions or other business units or stakeholders. - 1.5 Nothing in this Charter limits any powers or responsibilities of the Board.
+- 1.1 This Charter has been approved by the Member Engagement and Culture Committee (MECC) and outlines the role, responsibilities, composition and meeting procedures of the Public Practice Advisory Committee (Committee). - 1.2 The Committee is an advisory committee to management.
+It provides a forum for consultation on issues and advice to management relating to the public practice sector.
+It also advises on the development of strategies, regulations and support services so that the organisation can better manage and enhance the reputation of CPA Australia members working in the public practice sector. - 1.3 The Committee is not a committee created under Article 51 of the Constitution of CPA Australia (Constitution) and has no power delegated by the Board. - 1.4 Nothing in this Charter limits any powers or responsibilities of the Board.